-Each year, approximately 20 top undergraduate students, primarily marketing majors, are chosen for the Marketing Institute.
+Each year, approximately 15 top undergraduate students, primarily marketing majors, are chosen for the Marketing Institute.
 Students are selected on the basis of their academic performance, leadership, interpersonal skills, and executive potential.
 We work with these students for the remainder of their academic careers to prepare them for careers in the field of marketing.

-Applications are due in late October.
+Applications are due September 27, 2013.
 Interviews will take place in November and all applicants will be notified by late November whether they have been accepted into the institute.

 Once admitted to the institute, students register for a 2 s.h.
 Scholars Seminar (6M:190) in the spring semester.
 This course focuses on development and training of professional skills today's employers demand such:

 Additionally, executives from leading corporations visit the classroom to share their career experiences and provide advice to the students.

 During the fall semester, students register for a 3 s.h.
 Scholars Seminar section of 6M:196 Field Studies in Marketing.
 This is a major cornerstone of the Marketing Institute.
 Field immersion projects focus on the many aspects of marketing, particularly developing critical thinking and creative problem solving skills of the students.
 Under the guidance of the Director of the Marketing Institute, students work in assigned teams to solve a business problem(s) a participating business organization is facing.
 Student teams meet on-site at their assigned client's office to kick-off the project and develop an agreement on project expectations and deliverables.
 Each team consists of 4 students for each field project client.
 This course counts as a marketing elective.